Emeraude/ECS/README.md

   e->add<CustomComponent>(1337, "foo");
   std::cout << e->get<CustomComponent>()->foo << std::endl; // get() returns a pointer to the wanted component.

-  w.addEntity(e); // the entity will be added to the world.
+  w.add(e); // the entity will be added to the world.

   w.setSleepDuration(std::chrono::milliseconds(50)); // A 50 milliseconds sleep will occur between each system update.
 Default value is 10ms w.run(); // The world is now calling all your systems until you call the w.stop() method somewhere.